Latest Dev-Suite Updates

 It should not be difficult to build a blockchain application (aepps) on aeternity

 Our focus last weeks was on the upcoming token migration.
-The team together with some other aeternity blockchain engineers we involved in creating a solution for it.
-Fortunately, we all came up with one that will be easy to use for the community and of course secure.
-We also managed to make some improvements to the existing tools like Forgae and Playground.
+The solution is almost developed and will be stress-tested the following weeks.
+We also managed to make some improvements to the existing tools like AEproject and Playground.

 Next weeks we will work on the token migration apps.
 Here is an overview of the solution that we will provide.

 This solution will consist of several parts - migrator web-app, migration back-end app, and aeternity smart contracts.

 The general idea is to allow the ethereum users to sign a message (their aeternity address and ethereum AE balance) with their private key and send it to an Aeternity smart contract.
 The Aeternity smart contract will recover the ethereum address of the signer and check whether this is a user that has a balance on the ethereum mainnet.
 If this is proven to be an ethereum AE holder, the smart contract will disburse the exact number of AE to the users AE address in the Aeternity network.